Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 #### --( Shikyaku no Jutsu – Four Legs Technique )--
 This technique is the signature fighting style of the Inuzuka, wherein they hunch down on all fours and bare their teeth.
 The more experienced the Inuzuka is with this technique, the more bestial they become, with some having elongated canines that become true fangs, spontaneously growing claws, and pupils that narrow and become slitted rather than rounded.
 Most impressively, the user’s reflexes, senses, and speed increase noticeably.

  - Type: Ninjutsu, Rank D
  - Chakra: 12
  - Upkeep: 2
  - Speed: 10
+ - Tags: Preparation

 Effects: Your movement speed is increased by 10% and your current and maximum Rank in Enhanced Hearing and Blind Fighting abilities are increased by 1.
 Every time you damage someone with a Taijutsu attack while maintaining this technique, you temporarily shred any sort of DR they might have, reducing their DR (after the damage is resolved) by (3+AGI/30).
 Shredded DR can not be reduced below 0, and is restored at a rate of 1 per IC.
 However, due to being on all fours and your hands becoming more animalistic, all Seal Speeds are increased by 3.